TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 python vol.py -f memory.dmp imageinfo
 ```

-Then identify the profile to be used later in the process, and use the plugin,
+Then identify the profile to be used later in the process, try out each suggested build profile individually using the following command.

 ```bash
 python vol.py -f memory.dmp --profile=<profile> kdbgscan
 ```

-Determine the KdCopyDataBlock offset as we will use it in the next step with any other plugin, *let us say `pslist`*,
+If the output the command for PsActiveProcessHead and PsLoadedModuleList of discovered processes and modules are 0, the wrong profile is used.
+Make sure that the Version64 and Build string (NtBuildLab) output values reflect each other.
+Try and error using this plugin (kdbgscan), until both of the said criteria are met, copy down the KdCopyDataBlock offset output as we will use it in the next step with any other plugin, *let us say `pslist`*,

 ```bash
 python vol.py -f memory.dmp --profile=<profile> -g <offset> pslist